adoptoposs/mjml_nif/README.md

 ## Contributing

 We encourage you to contribute to mjml_nif.
-Please check our [CONTRIBUTING.md](./CONTRIBUTING.md) guides for more information.
+Please check our [Contributing Guides](./CONTRIBUTING.md) for more information.

-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to our [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to our [Code Of Conduct](./CODE_OF_CONDUCT.md).

 ## Copyright and License